 Let’s start off with the most obvious one: the scoring champion takes plenty of shots.
 They may also – and probably – get to the free throw line often.
 But, there’s a magic number for how many attempts the scoring champion takes every season.

-Of those 21 winners, 14 led the NBA in field goal attempts per game that season.
-Six others ranked second, and only Kevin Durant’s 2012 and 2013 seasons ranked outside the top-2, and he finished third and fourth, respectively, in attempts per game those seasons.
+Of those 23 winners, 15 led the NBA in field goal attempts per game that season.
+Seven others ranked second, and only Kevin Durant’s 2012 and 2013 seasons ranked outside the top-2, and he finished third and fourth, respectively, in attempts per game those seasons.

 It may sound obvious, but the top scorers shoot the most.
 Three-point shooting is on the rise and free throw attempts come into play, but if you can locate who you believe will attempt the most shots per game you’ve got a great chance at finding the league’s leading scorer.

 It’s not easy averaging 20 field goal attempts per game over the course of a season.
-From 2011 to 2018 an average of 2.5 players attempted 20 field goals, and there were never more than three players in any one season.
+From 2011 to 2019 an average of 2.6 players attempted 20 field goals, and there were never more than four players in any one season.